Feodor Chaliapin: Early career

 His vocal teacher was Dmitri Usatov.
-Chaliapin began his career at Tbilisi and at the Imperial Opera in Saint Petersburg in 1894.
-He was then invited to sing at the Mamontov Private Opera (1896–1899); he first appeared there as Mephistopheles in Gounod's Faust, in which role he achieved considerable success.
+Chaliapin began his career in Tbilisi and at the Imperial Opera in Saint Petersburg in 1894.
+He was then invited to sing at the Mamontov Private Opera (1896–1899); he first appeared there as Mephistopheles in Charles Gounod's Faust, a role in which he achieved considerable success.

-At Mamontov Chaliapin met Sergei Rachmaninoff, who was serving as an assistant conductor there and with whom he remained friends for life.
+At the Mamontov, Chaliapin met Sergei Rachmaninoff, who was serving as an assistant conductor there and with whom he remained friends for life.
 Rachmaninoff taught him much about musicianship, including how to analyze a music score, and insisted that Chaliapin learn not only his own roles but also all the other roles in the operas in which he was scheduled to appear.
-With Rachmaninoff he learned the title role of Mussorgsky's Boris Godunov, which became his signature character.
+With Rachmaninoff, he learned the title role of Modest Mussorgsky's Boris Godunov, which became his signature character.
 Chaliapin returned the favor by showing Rachmaninoff how he built each of his interpretations around a culminating moment or "point".
 Regardless of where that point was or at which dynamic within that piece, the performer had to know how to approach it with absolute calculation and precision; otherwise, the whole construction of the piece could crumble and the piece could become disjointed.
-Rachmaninoff put this approach to considerable use when he became a full-time concert-pianist after World War I.
+Rachmaninoff put this approach to considerable use when he became a full-time concert pianist after World War I.

 On the strength of his Mamontov appearances, the Bolshoi Theatre in Moscow engaged Chaliapin, and he appeared there regularly from 1899 until 1914.
 During the First World War, Chaliapin also appeared regularly at the Zimin Private Opera in Moscow.
-In addition, from 1901, Chaliapin began touring in the West, making a sensational debut at La Scala that year as the devil in a production of Boito's Mefistofele, under the baton of one of the 20th century's most dynamic opera conductors, Arturo Toscanini.
+In addition, from 1901, Chaliapin began touring in the West, making a sensational debut at Italy's La Scala that year as the devil in a production of Arrigo Boito's Mefistofele, under the baton of one of the 20th century's most dynamic opera conductors, Arturo Toscanini.
 At the end of his career, Toscanini observed that the Russian bass was the greatest operatic talent with whom he had ever worked.
 The singer's Metropolitan Opera debut in the 1907 season was disappointing due to the unprecedented frankness of his stage acting; but he returned to the Met in 1921 and sang there with immense success for eight seasons, New York's audiences having grown more broad-minded since 1907.
-In 1913 Chaliapin was introduced to London and Paris by the brilliant entrepreneur Sergei Diaghilev (1872-1929), at which point he began giving well-received solo recitals in which he sang traditional Russian folk-songs as well as more serious fare.
-Such folk songs included "Along Peterskaya" (which he recorded with a British-based Russian folk-instrument orchestra) and the song which he made famous throughout the world: "The Song of the Volga Boatmen".
+In 1913, Chaliapin was introduced to London and Paris by the entrepreneur Sergei Diaghilev (1872–1929), at which point he began giving well-received solo recitals in which he sang traditional Russian folk songs as well as more serious fare.
+Such folk songs included "Vdol po Piterskoy" (translated as "Along Peterskaya", which he recorded with a British-based Russian folk-instrument orchestra) and the song which he made famous throughout the world: "The Song of the Volga Boatmen".
 In 1925, when he performed in New York, his piano accompanist was a young Harry Lubin, later to become a composer of music for the television series The Outer Limits.